-Students normally apply to their major during the semester that they are completing the last of their prerequisite courses or during the spring semester of their sophomore year.
+Continuing students normally apply to their major during the semester that they are completing the last of their prerequisite courses or during the spring semester of their sophomore year.
 Application deadline dates vary by department; some departments review applications and accept students continuously while other departments admit students once per year.
 Application deadlines can be found in the Academic Program section of the Undergraduate Catalog for the appropriate major.
-Remember students should be accepted into their major no later than the spring semester of their sophomore year or before having 60 credit hours completed.
+Remember that students should be accepted into their major no later than the spring semester of their sophomore year or before having 60 credit hours completed.

-Once you are accepted into your major your HUB Student Center will be updated to reflect that you are an Approved Major.
+Once you are accepted into your major, your HUB Student Center will be updated to reflect that you are an Approved Major.
 Your Academic Advisement Report will also reflect this change.
 You will then be eligible to register in majors-only courses.
 If you already have an Approved Major on your record and are adding another major, your Academic Advisement Report will show both approved majors.